 Greg Glassman – the founder of CrossFit – said pretty much the same thing nearly 13 years ago in an open letter to CrossFit trainers (which you can read here if you like http://library.crossfit.com/free/pdf/Virtuosity.pdf).

 I’m blowed if I know why this conversation is still going on, and why this still happens in more gyms than not…

 If you can’t squat yet, you won’t receive any additional benefit from overhead squats.
 If you can’t overhead squat, it’s a waste of your time to snatch.
 If you can’t snatch….well, you get the idea.

 If movement is the language of the body, then squats, deadlifts, presses and pull-ups are the words we speak with.
-When you’re really good at them you can put them together into fancy sentences, paragraphs and turns of phrase like the snatch or the kipping muscle-up up…but if you start on the other end there is nothing but frustration and injury waiting for you.
+When you’re really good at them you can put them together into fancy sentences, paragraphs and turns of phrase like the snatch or sequential kipping muscle-up …but if you start on the other end there is nothing but frustration and injury waiting for you.

 (“Really good” usually means somewhere between level 3-4 on the Strength Standards chart: https://www.crossfitsandyford.ie/strength-standards/ )

 A person’s training programme should be made to suit the person, not the other way around.
 You don’t try to bang the square peg into the round hole, and you don’t keep banging inappropriate exercise against someone who needs fundamental work instead.